Cuppixx/Cuppixx.github.io/README.md

 ##### Challenges & Solutions

-- _Since I used an existing asset for my first Godot asset, I had to work through a lot of the pre-written code and logic to understand the structure of the original project.
-This was necessary to effectively implement my own logic into the code flow._
+- _Working on an existing asset, I had to work through a lot of the pre-written code and logic to understand the structure of the original project._
-   - _Thanks to the clean code of the original asset, I was able to follow the entire workflow from the code's entry point, which allowed me to understand the project's code as a whole.
-Still, working on such a "large" project was definitely challenging at the time._
-- _Midway through development, a problem arose with the settings window, where a few users reported that it was being cut off.
-This issue seemed unique to certain users, but there was no clear, overlapping context that could have caused it for those specific individuals._
+- _During development, an issue was reported where the settings window was being cut off._
-   - _After some research by me and a Twitch streamer, we were able to confirm that the issue was caused by the Godot engine itself.
+   - _After some research, we could confirm that the issue was caused by the engine itself.
 As a result, the issue wasn't pursued further._

 ##### Results & Impact